Step-by-Step Guide to a Messianic Sabbath

 Blessing Over the Children

-There are different blessings said over boys and girls and both are followed by the Aaronic Blessing.
+Different blessings are said over boys and girls, and the Aaronic Blessing follows both.
 The father usually says these blessings, although anyone can bless the children.

 Blessing over girls: